Family Food on the Table

 Pin

-So instead, this year, I’m doing a big spread of appetizers for our New Year’s Eve.
-I’ll have some kid favorites, some adult favorites, and we can all just graze and nosh and stuff ourselves as we hang out and watch movies.
+I try to have some kid favorites, some adult favorites, and we all just graze and nosh and stuff ourselves.

 And even though it's the very last day of the year, I had to share with you a family appetizer recipe I recently discovered that would be perfect for ringing in the new year.